CoderDojoTC/arduino/docs/tinkercad/01-blink.md

 ## LED Connections
 The LED has two connectors on it.
 But you should never connect both the wires directly to power.
 That will burn out the LED.
 The LED has a negative side (called the Cathode) and a positive site (called the Anode).
-It is important that you always put a proper resistor in the path of the circut to limit the current.
-In the case of a standard 5 volt Arduino we will use a 330 ohm resistor to limit the current to the LED.
+It is important that you always put a proper resistor in the path of the circuit to limit the current.
+In the case of a standard 5 volt Arduino we will use a 330-ohm resistor to limit the current to the LED.

 It is important that you don't confuse these two sides.
 If you don't hook them up correctly your circuit will not work!